SacDeNoeuds/extended-guide/guides/building-products/domain/4-typing-entity-cycles.md

 ## More complex stuff – the cycles of a trip

-Let’s say my company allows your users to create trips, which my will sell and operate on their behalf.
+Let’s say my company allows your users to create trips, which my company will sell and operate on their behalf.
 According to the business, here’s the flow:

 1. Brief (collect trip info)
 2. Launch (sell, marketing)